jpittman/vsc/index.md

 {% include latest_news.html %}

-### Suggestions
+### Have An Idea For Us?

 Have an idea?
 Want to suggest a game or project?
-Go ahead and add a [suggestion](https://ideas.videostorecowboy.com).
+Go ahead and add it [here](https://ideas.videostorecowboy.com).

 ### Social